Every City in the USA

 2019 462,628 July 1, 2019

-What's the median income in Long Beach?
+What is the median household income in Long Beach?

 Median household income is 12% above the U.S. median ($87,430 vs $77,719); 14.8% live in poverty — 2.3 points above the 12.5% U.S. rate.